abailly/abailly.github.io/slides/real-world-devoxx.md

 ![](/images/architecture.jpg)

-## On the intricacies of building complex software with a secret Cabal of conservative scholars
+## On the intricacies of building complex software with a Cabal of scholars

 ![](/images/horlogerie.jpg)